rhizomes-project/rhizomes-etl/README.md

 - Note: whenever the metadata for the site is updated, please update the zip file located at etl/data/current_loaded_metadata/ with the latest csv files.

-- From a terminal window (e.g., bash), run the script for the provider whose metadata you want, e.g.,
+- The scripts are all invoked via a central "run" task.
+You can invoke one or more institutional parsers by passing them in as arguments.

 ```
-etl/etl_<data provider>.py
+run.py cali
 ```

 For instance, to get metadata for PTH, you can simply call the python script for that provider, and pipe the output to a csv file, e.g.,

 ```
-etl/etl_pth.py > PTH.csv
+run.py pth > PTH.csv
 ```

-The same holds true for Calisphere, DPLA and ICAA.
+The same holds true for Calisphere (cali), DPLA (dpla) and ICAA (icaa) and SAAM (si).
 (Note that the python script filenames are all lower-case).

 Regarding the issue of avoiding loading the same record more than once, the ETL script uses the Omeka API to identify which records are already on the website (currently at https://maas1848.umn.edu/api/items) - any records